Light Bojack Horseman Season 4 spoilers ahead!

 "Good for him," the lion piccolo player smiles.

-Todd's asexuality is thoughtfully and intricately woven into the storyline that makes it undeniably clear it's simply just a part of who he is.
-This representation isn't going unnoticed, and Ace people are praising the show for doing something no other show has done before: show an asexual person just...existing.
+Throughout the rest of the series, Todd's asexuality is thoughtfully and intricately woven into the storyline as simply just a part of who he is.
+This representation isn't going unnoticed, and Ace people are praising the series for doing something many shows haven't dared before: show an asexual person just...existing.